dariober/ASCIIGenome/README.md

 will move the window forward by half its size. `h <ENTER>` will show help.

-Some features of Unix console are enabled, the arrow keys UP and DOWN scroll previous commands and TAB autocompletes commands.
+Some features of Unix console are enabled: the arrow keys UP and DOWN scroll previous commands and TAB autocompletes commands.
 Just pressing ENTER will repeat the previous command and this is handy to quickly scroll along the genome.
 For example:

 ```